Sleep Center Fellowship

 Dedicated Staff with a Passion for Teaching

-Eleven core faculty lead the Sleep Medicine Fellowship, each holding staff positions at HCMC or the University of Minnesota-Fairview.
+Eleven core faculty lead the Sleep Medicine Fellowship, each holding staff positions at Hennepin Healthcare or the University of Minnesota-Fairview.
 In addition to clinical practice, research, and teaching in the Twin Cities, our faculty are nationally recognized for their work and activities within the field of sleep medicine.

 Dr. Con Iber is past president of the American Academy of Sleep Medicine and recipient of the Nathaniel Kleitman Distinguished Service Award.
 Dr. Michael Howell is a founding board member of the Minnesota Sleep Society.
 Dr. Carlos Schenck is past president of the International REM Sleep Behavior Disorder Study Group and recipient of the William Dement Award.
 Program Director Dr. Muna Irfan is highly dedicated to education and furthering the field of sleep medicine.
-She is recipient of Young Investigator Research Award and is member of the executive committee of the American Neurology, Sleep Section and other educational platforms.
+She is the recipient of the Young Investigator Research Award and is a member of the executive committee of the American Neurology, Sleep Section and other educational platforms.

-Past faculty include Dr. Mark Mahowald, who discovered REM sleep behavior disorder, received the William Dement Award, and was past president of American Academy of Sleep Medicine.
+Past faculty include Dr. Mark Mahowald, who discovered REM sleep behavior disorder, received the William Dement Award, and was past president of the American Academy of Sleep Medicine.

-- Dr. Ranji Varghese, Medical Director, Minnesota Regional Sleep Disorders Center, HCMC
+- Dr. Ranji Varghese, Medical Director, Minnesota Regional Sleep Disorders Center, Hennepin Healthcare

 Dr. Tereza Cervenka, Sleep Medicine Site Director, University of Minnesota